Position approved & authorization given to begin search

-The appointing authority must notify the search chair and EO coordinator of the acceptance or rejection of the offer as soon as possible to allow for the completion of the required compliance documentation in order to finalize the search.
 The search chair or designated search support staff member is responsible for collecting and retaining all pertinent search documents for three years.
-This includes ALL materials submitted by applicants: resumes, curricula vitae, reference letters, performance documents, video or audio tapes (duplicate copies may be destroyed).
+This includes any materials submitted by applicants that have been printed out and assessment notes taken: resumes, curricula vitae, reference letters, performance documents, video or audio tapes (duplicate copies may be destroyed).
 This also includes the materials gathered by the search committee regarding the applicants: the search committee rating sheets from the initial screening, evaluation forms, phone or campus interviews, notes from reference checks, search correspondence, summaries, list of nominations (including nominees who did not subsequently apply for position), the minutes from search committee meetings, interview schedules, final recommendation, etc. Materials may be saved electronically in an easily retrievable and confidential format.

-Equal Employment Opportunity statement: Colorado State University does not discriminate on the basis of race, age, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression.
+Equal Employment Opportunity statement: Colorado State University is committed to providing an environment that is free from discrimination and harassment based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy, and will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 Colorado State University is an equal opportunity/equal access/affirmative action employer fully committed to achieving a diverse workforce and complies with all Federal and Colorado State laws, regulations, and executive orders regarding non-discrimination and affirmative action.
 The Office of Equal Opportunity is located in 101 Student Services.

-The applicant spreadsheet must list the names of all applicants (including incomplete applicants), the mechanism(s) used to eliminate applicants from further consideration, and a brief but specific summary of rationale for elimination for all applicants meeting minimum qualifications.
-All information on the spreadsheet must be congruent with supporting documentation ultimately retained in applicant or search files.
-The applicant spreadsheet is to reflect the consistent and equitable processes used for the applicant evaluations.
-The applicant spreadsheet is an active document that should be updated throughout the search process until the final hire is made.
+The applicant rationales must list a brief but specific summary of rationale for elimination for all applicants meeting minimum qualifications.
+All information must be congruent with supporting documentation ultimately retained in applicant or search files.
+The applicant rationales are to reflect the consistent and equitable processes used for the applicant evaluations.